ServiceNowDevProgram/DD18-Advanced-Service-Portal-Widgets/guidebook.md

 ## Goal

-In this lab we will modify our widget to boradcast an event and have another widget receive that event.
+In this lab we will modify our widget to broadcast an event and have another widget receive that event.

 ### Set up event

-1. Open the k17_list_widget using the widget editor.
+1. Open the dd18_list_widget using the widget editor.

 1. Modify the Client Script to look like this: